python/importlib_metadata/README.rst

 `read_text` takes the distribution package name and a filename in that package's info directory and return the text of that file.

+:func:`files` takes a distribution package name and returns all of the files installed by this distribution.
+Each file object returned is a :class:`pathlib.PosixPath` object with additional ``dist``, ``size``, and ``hash`` properties as indicated by the metadata.
+Each of these path objects may be passed to :method:`Distribution.locate_file()` to resolve the path to a path in the distribution.

 Support for Custom Package Installers
 =====================================